-Learn how to write better resumes, ace interviews, and land your dream job.
+Write better resumes, ace interviews, and land your next role.

 Stop using generic cover letter templates.
 This proven formula helps you stand out and connect your experience directly to what employers need.